ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on a WordPress site for work.

 **Thoughts:** Today, I continued working on a WordPress site for work - I am converting a site to a new theme and editing CSS to make it look the same.

+### Day 49: 15 October 2018

+**Today's Progress**: Worked on a WordPress site for work.

+**Thoughts:** Today, I completed one site and have started on a second site.
+I've had a lot of WordPress projects on lately, which I am very thankful for, as it is a lot of useful practice.